Pyragon/new-world-wiki-builder/README.md

 This information may change as Amazon makes clear what information they are okay with, and what information they are not.

-Currently this builder is used for three things:
+Currently this builder is used for:

 * Decompiling lua scripts
 * Decompiling datasheets
 * Converting DDS images to PNG
+* Building item definition pages

 ### Decompiling LUA